MolSSI-MDI/MDI_MC_Demo/README.md

 ## Build the engine using MDI Mechanic

-We now need to modify the `build_engine` script so that it correctly acquires and installs the MDI_MC_Demo Python package.
+We now need to modify the `build_engine` script so that it correctly acquires a clone of the MDI_MC_Demo Python package.
-This script should first create a clone of the MDI_MC_Demo Python package.
-Then, it should install the repository using its `setup.py` file.
+Because this engine is a Python script, it is not necessary to compile anything during the `build_image` step.
 Modify the `build_engine` step to read:
 ```
   build_engine: